 Summer projects vary by year, but may include:

-- Conducting farmworker needs assessments
+- Conducting research to assess farmworker needs

-- Surveying farmworker services and usage levels
+- Surveying farmworker services and their usage

 - Examining farmworker perspectives on labor issues

 - Canvassing immigration concerns and developing relevant extension materials

 - Participating in trainings with the CFP Director for cultural competency, research methods, and more

 - Visiting farms and farmworker events (usually in small groups of 2-3 interns)